fmnh/MATres-V2.0/README.md

 * Precise targeting of brain areas for stimulation and/or electrophysiological recording in therapeutic applications and fundamental neuroscience research
 * Accurate localization, visualization, and targeting of regions of interest (ROIs) using standard atlases and skull implants
 * A range of preprocessing, registration, warping procedures, and 3D reconstructions

 To download and learn more about using MATres V2.0, visit our [GitHub repository](https://github.com/fmnh/MATres).

+## Usage

+MATres V2.0 is suitable for numerous applications, such as:

+* Precise targeting of brain areas for stimulation and/or electrophysiological recording in therapeutic applications and fundamental neuroscience research
+* Accurate localization, visualization, and targeting of regions of interest (ROIs) using standard atlases and skull implants
+* A range of preprocessing, registration, warping procedures, and 3D reconstructions

+In most cases, the pre-processing step may not be necessary, as the software already provides high-quality results.
+However, for MRI images of poor quality or those acquired with improper MRI imaging coils, the automatic pre-processing section can significantly improve the images.

+Alternatively, users can manually adjust the MAX values in the manual parameter setting section to enhance the appearance quality of the images, especially for the brain.

+To revert the image back to its original state before pre-processing, utilize the reset section.

+To download and learn more about using MATres V2.0, visit our [GitHub repository](https://github.com/fmnh/MATres).